© Crown copyright 2018

 The Galileo system has begun to offer initial services worldwide but is not expected to be completed until the mid-2020s.
 European Geostationary Navigation Overlay is already fully operational and provides services across Europe.
 In addition, the UK hosts ground infrastructure for both Galileo and European Geostationary Navigation Overlay.
-Currently users in the UK may access all available Galileo and European Geostationary Navigation Overlay signals and services, however in the unlikely event that the UK leaves the EU with ‘no deal’ in place, the UK will no longer have access to Public Regulated Service.
+Currently users in the UK may access all available Galileo and European Geostationary Navigation Overlay signals and services, however in the event that the UK leaves the EU with ‘no deal’ in place, the UK will no longer have access to Public Regulated Service.

 After March 2019 if there’s no deal